drew-sullivan/cleveland_tech_survey/cle_tech_survey.md

 ## Backlog

-* Add yaxis titles back in to the needed charts

-* Add 'years' to tooltips in years of experience tab

-* Instead of getting all users from the db, just get all the user attributes you’re looking for.
-Like, get a list of the tech_roles for every user.
-Then turn that into a pd_series, instead of going through a whole df

 * Set up logging

-* Create Unit test goals
+* Unit tests

-* Add 'Please rotate device for xs screen' (It looks bad without it)

-* Add FAQ page

 * Set up email to another account

-* SSL?

-* Remove avatar stuff from db

-* Remove about me from db

 * linting

+* Box and whisker chart for total_compensation

+* Style the thing

+* Fix flicker issue on chart button click

+* Make spacing between top of chart and description word smaller

+* Make chart description say multiple names for if there's a tie between two things (like SQL and JavaScript are tied for more used languages)

 ## In Progress

-* Box and whisker chart for total_compensation
+* Add FAQ page

 ## Done

+* Fix cat pic

+* Add 'Please rotate device for xs screen' (It looks bad without it)

+* Create visual community profile to be displayed on the home page

+* Remove red from mobile view

+* Remove about me from db

+* Remove avatar stuff from db

+* Add 'years' to tooltips in years of experience tab

+* Add yaxis titles back in to the needed charts

+* SSL?

 * Download data ajax call is down